helidon-io/helidon/docs/mp/persistence.md

   </dependency>
   ```

-  - The `scope` is `runtime`, indicating that the Oracle JDBC driver classes will be available on the runtime classpath.
+  - The `scope` is `runtime`, indicating that the Oracle JDBC driver classes
+    will be available on the runtime classpath.

 ### Configuration

 #### Overview

-Each connection pool supported by Helidon’s named data source integration support is, itself, a `DataSource` that wraps a *vendor-supplied* `DataSource` present in the JDBC driver classes you added to your project.
-You must configure both the pool and the vendor-supplied `DataSource`.
+Each connection pool supported by Helidon’s named data source integration
+support is, itself, a `DataSource` that wraps a *vendor-supplied* `DataSource`
+present in the JDBC driver classes you added to your project.
+You must configure
+both the pool and the vendor-supplied `DataSource`.

 To configure Helidon MP’s named data source integration:

-1. Decide where each property of the configuration will reside, as permitted by [Helidon MP’s MicroProfile Config implementation](config/introduction.md)
+1. Decide where each property of the configuration will reside, as permitted by
+    [Helidon MP’s MicroProfile Config implementation][helidon-mp-s-mic]
-2. Create configuration suitable for the combination of your selected connection pool and your selected vendor-supplied `DataSource` implementation in those locations
+2. Create configuration suitable for the combination of your selected
+    connection pool and your selected vendor-supplied `DataSource`
+    implementation in those locations

-Helidon MP’s named data source integration relies on [Helidon MP’s usage of MicroProfile Config](config/introduction.md), so you have many choices for each configuration property when deciding on your configuration’s location in (1) above.
+Helidon MP’s named data source integration relies on [Helidon MP’s usage of
+MicroProfile Config](config/introduction.md), so you have many choices for each
+configuration property when deciding on your configuration’s location in (1)
+above.

-The configuration property values themselves are necessarily specific to the connection pool you selected, and to the vendor-supplied `DataSource` responsible for actually connecting to your relational database.
-In general, at a minimum, in your configuration you typically supply:
+The configuration property values themselves are necessarily specific to the
+connection pool you selected, and to the vendor-supplied `DataSource`
+responsible for actually connecting to your relational database.
+In general, at
+a minimum, in your configuration you typically supply:

-- Information so the connection pool knows which vendor-supplied `DataSource` implementation to manage
+- Information so the connection pool knows which vendor-supplied `DataSource`
+  implementation to manage
-- A JDBC URL specific to the vendor-supplied `DataSource` describing where the database is located, so the managed vendor-supplied `DataSource` knows how to connect to it
+- A JDBC URL specific to the vendor-supplied `DataSource` describing where the
+  database is located, so the managed vendor-supplied `DataSource` knows how to
+  connect to it
-- Information required for the vendor-supplied `DataSource` to authenticate to the database and otherwise tailor itself to it
+- Information required for the vendor-supplied `DataSource` to authenticate to
+  the database and otherwise tailor itself to it

 Some examples for representative configurations follow.
-This list of configurations is not exhaustive.
+This list of
+configurations is not exhaustive.

 #### Configuration Prefixes

-All MicroProfile Config-compatible property names for Helidon MP’s named data source integration follow a common pattern:
+All MicroProfile Config-compatible property names for Helidon MP’s named data
+source integration follow a common pattern:

 <div class="informalexample">